11th - 19th April 2021 (8 nights)

 Chirk: Tunnel, Aqueduct & Castle.

-This trip forms the 2nd part of a requested cruise from Manchester to Llangollen.
-It's a trip of 94 miles and 30 locks (give or take).
+It's a journey of 94 miles and 30 locks (give or take).
 AS such, we're going to have some long cruising days – especially if we run into any hold ups on Grindley Brook Staircase and the like.

 We're sure it'll be worth it AND at the end of it, NB Ellis will be positioned in a beautiful area we intend to explore for an extended period.
 Having fallen in love with the Llangollen, it's our intention to spend a summer season travelling along it – perhaps with the occasional trip back to Manchester or segway to Liverpool.
 The point is, the Llangollen (with it's World Heritage site of the Pontcysyllte Aqueduct) is spectacular and whilst quite busy with hirers, is popular among canal enthusiasts around the world... hopefully, a trip on 'Ellis' is a less stressful way of experiencing it's beauty – FIRST HAND.